 - Streamlined Shopping – More people are expected to do their online shopping directly from their phones.
 Retail locations will also employ offline/online POS systems.
 Marketers will also attempt to exploit the tapping and swiping motions that we are now well familiar with.
 There may no longer be the need for cash registers when making in-store transactions, much less of keyboards.

 - Marrying Coding & Copy-writing –The success of eCommerce and digital marketing will largely depend on your ability to write and write well and in different versions and tones.
-Writers will, therefore, need to learn responsive content development as well as interaction design to craft content that resonates well across a vast majority of screen dimensions and platforms.
-Conversely, web developers will also need to incorporate content developers beforehand and work for hand in hand with other content marketing sides.
+Therefore, writers will need to learn responsive content development and interaction design to craft content that resonates well across a vast majority of screen dimensions and platforms.
+Conversely, web developers will also need to incorporate content developers beforehand and work hand in hand with other content marketing sides.

-- Multi-Dimensional Sharing Networks – There is a likelihood of a drop in the number of users for sites that have restrictions in one way or another such as file sharing.
-Social media platforms will become more competitive in their bid to create the integrated, comprehensive and aesthetically pleasing formats for their users.
+- Multi-Dimensional Sharing Networks – There is a likelihood of a drop in the number of users for sites that have restrictions in one way or another, such as file sharing.
+Social media platforms will become more competitive to create integrated, comprehensive, and aesthetically pleasing formats for their users.
 Also, some big social networks are likely to see a decline in popularity as others become stronger.
-For instance, Google+ may see a dramatic improvement in popularity since it allows its users to post a thought, documents, images, and above all carryout group chats.
+For instance, Google+ may see a dramatic improvement in popularity since it allows its users to post a thought, documents, images, and above all, carry out group chats.